Ann Barnes (police commissioner): Youth PCC

 In April 2013, Barnes appointed 17-year-old Paris Brown as the UK's first Youth Police and Crime Commissioner, with a job of representing the views of young people in relation to policing in Kent.
 Brown soon faced calls to resign when news reports said she had used her Twitter account to allegedly post offensive comments.
 Brown issued an apology and resigned from the position as she felt that she could no longer serve the role justice due to the media attention, saying that she was "quitting in the interests of the young people of Kent".

 Following Brown's departure, Kerry Boyd, 20, was appointed Kent youth crime commissioner.
-Shortly after Barnes's unfortunate appearance on television, the Sun newspaper disclosed a 'close friendship' between Boyd and a married former Conservative councillor; Boyd was suspended in June 2014.
+The Sun newspaper disclosed a 'close friendship' between Boyd and a married former Conservative councillor; Boyd was suspended in June 2014.
 Barnes said that she supported Boyd but would not comment further while enquiries were taking place.
 Following Boyd's suspension there were calls for Barnes's resignation by Conservative MP Roger Gale and Conservative member of the Kent police and crime scrutiny panel Andrew Bowles.
 The role was replaced by a Youth Advisory Group, which was made up of the local Kent County Youth Council, and the Medway Youth Parliament.